 The information set forth in this section is of significant importance to many Shareholders of the Corporation, as a substantial number of Shareholders do not hold Common Shares in their own name.
-Shareholders who do not hold their Common Shares in their own name (referred to in this Information Circular as "Beneficial Shareholders" or "Non-Registered Holders") should note that only proxies deposited by Shareholders whose names appear on the records of the Corporation as the registered holders of Common Shares can be recognized and acted upon at the Meeting.
-If Common Shares are listed in an account statement provided to a Shareholder by a broker, then, in almost all cases, those shares will not be registered in the Shareholder's name on the records of the Corporation.
-Such shares will more likely be registered under the name of the Shareholder's broker or an agent or nominee of that broker.
+Shareholders who do not hold their Common Shares in their own name (referred to in this Management Information Circular as "Beneficial Shareholders" or "Non-Registered Holders") should note that only proxies deposited by Shareholders whose names appear on the records of the Corporation as the registered holders of Common Shares can be recognized and acted upon at the Meeting.
+If Common Shares are listed in an account statement provided to a Shareholder by a broker, then, in almost all cases, those shares will not be registered under the name of the Shareholder's broker or an agent or nominee of that broker.
 In Canada, the vast majority of shares are registered under the name of CDS & Co. (the registration name for The Canadian Depositary for Securities, which acts as nominee for many Canadian brokerage firms).
 Shares held by brokers or their agents or nominees can only be voted (for or against resolutions) upon the instructions of the Beneficial Shareholder.
 Without specific instructions, a broker and its agents and nominees are prohibited from voting shares for the broker's clients.